 Don’t allow your youngster share games while he/she is infected or give kisses.

-Oral intake may be the primary supply of hand and coxsackie virus infection -base-and-mouth disease.
-The condition develops by person-to-person connection with an infected person is:
+The “Oral intake,” it can be the primary supply of hand and coxsackie virus infection based and mouth disease.
+The condition develops by one person to another, connection with an infected person is:

-- Liquid from blisters
+Liquid from blisters

-- Respiratory droplets dispersed following a cough or sneeze into the atmosphere
+Respiratory droplets dispersed following a cough or sneeze into the atmosphere

-Not the same as base-and-mouth disease
+Not the same as based on mouth disease